benjo121ben/Discord-Bot-DnD-BitD/README.md

 ## Using the Bot

 ### Bot Key and Command Character
 All discord bots require a unique BOT-Token, which you get when you create a Discord bot on the Discord Developer Website.
 Open the .env_example file inside the Bot's root folder.
 It will look something like this:

 <em>DISCORD_TOKEN=""</em>
 <em>COMMAND_CHAR=""</em>

 In order to get the bot running, you will have to paste that TOKEN in between the "" and rename the '.env_example' file into '.env'.
 You can also set the command character to be the desired character you wish to use for this bot's commands.
 All messages starting with that character will be interpreted as commands

 f.e. if you set COMMAND_CHAR = "$"
 to use the 'db' command, you will have to write '$db' into the chat.

 ### Permissions
 To work properly, the bot needs to be able to send and read messages as well as attach files and send embeds on the server.
 If you message it privately, everything should work out of the gate.

 ### Running the Bot
 To run the bot you need to run main.py.
 If you use a venv inside the root folder for all of the packages, you can also just use the batch file to run the bot.
 The bot will ask you to input a savefile name and will then try to load that savefile.
 If no savefile of that name is found, it creates a new one.

 ### Local Campaign Tracking
 All the campaign tracking functions can also be run locally, without the need of a Discord Bot.
 Just run localRun.py and insert a name for your savefile.
 If that name already exists, it loads in the existing save file for you to continue.

 ## Commands
-These are all commands implemented so far. parameters with a '*' are optional paramteres with ... can have multiple identical parameters
+These are all commands implemented so far.

 all command parameters are separated by a space (" ") on input. f.e:
 <em>'ent 2 7'</em>
 to get an entanglement, having rolled a two, and with seven heat on the crew.

+* parameters with a star (*) are optional
+* parameters with ... can have multiple identical parameters

 ### Bot Commands
 <strong>Devils Bargains and Entanglements</strong>